CNO's Professional Reading Program

 The following Naval Institute Press books appear in the Air Force Chief of Staff's Reading List:

-Army Professional Reading Program
+U.S. Army Chief of Staff's Professional Reading List

 The Army List is compiled for leaders.
 The Chief of Staff of the Army (CSA) views it as a pillar for his leadership development efforts.
 Titles are included that will provoke critical thinking about Professional soldiering and the unique role of land power; analysis and reflection on the past and the future; and a deep understanding of the Army and the future of the profession of arms in the 21st Century.